Creative-Baby-Shower-Ideas.com

 Top of Page

-Baby shower cake submitted to cake gallery by:
+Baby shower photo submitted to gallery by:

 Cheryl B. from Muncie, Indiana

-little star cake
+little star baby shower cake

-Prepare 2 cake mixes of your choice according to the manufacturers directions, and bake as directed in 2 buttered and floured 8? round cake pans.
-I like to use a product called ?Pan Grease? available from CK Products instead of butter and flour.
+Prepare 2 cake mixes of your choice according to the manufacturer's directions, and bake as directed in 2 buttered and floured 8 inch round cake pans.
+I like to use a product called Pan Grease available from CK Products instead of butter and flour.
 Cool the cakes until room temperature.
 Use white butter cream icing to cover the top and sides of the cake.
 Use pale yellow, blue and pink food coloring to prepare 3 separate batches of butter cream icing for decorating.
 Use a small writing tip and a pastry bag filled with yellow icing to outline the stars on the top and sides of the cake.

 Tip: I like to use a cookie cutter to make light impressions of the stars in the icing to use as a piping guide.
 Switch to a small star tip and fill in the stars with yellow icing.
-Use a medium star tip and a pastry bag filled with pink icing to pipe a ?shell? border around the top edge of the cake.
-Use a medium star tip and a pastry bag filled with blue icing to pipe a ?shell? border around the bottom edge of the cake.
+Use a medium star tip and a pastry bag filled with pink icing to pipe a shell border around the top edge of the cake.
+Use a medium star tip and a pastry bag filled with blue icing to pipe a shell border around the bottom edge of the cake.
 Switch to a small writing tip and write the message on the cake in blue icing.

 Top of Page

-Baby shower cake submitted to cake gallery by:
+Baby shower photo submitted to gallery by:

 Bethany C. from New Market, Maryland

-baby rattle cake
+green blue and pink baby rattle cake

 I chose this cake shape because I had all of the pans on hand.
 I used two 9" round pans for the top of the Rattle, three Little Debbie Coffee Cakes stacked on top of each other (one was cut in half and stacked on top of itself so the Rattle Handle was one and a half Debbie's long) and two 3" Round pans for the bottom of the Rattle handle.